csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 When an organization decides to replace a legacy system with a new system, it may follow a process called **reverse engineering**, which consists of going over the code of the legacy system to come up with schema designs in the required data model (such as an E-R model or an object-oriented data model).
 Reverse engineering also examines the code to find out what procedures and processes were implemented, in order to get a high-level model of the system.
 Reverse engineering is needed because legacy systems usually do not have high-level documentation of their schema and overall system design.
 When coming up with the design of a new system, developers review the design, so that it can be improved rather than just reimplemented as is.
 Extensive coding is required to support all the functionality (such as user interface and reporting systems) that was provided by the legacy system.
 The overall process is called **re-engineering**.

 When a new system has been built and tested, the system must be populated with data from the legacy system, and all further activities must be carried out on the new system.
 However, abruptly transitioning to a new system, which is called the **big-bang approach**, carries several risks.
 First, users may not be familiar with the interfaces of the new system.
 Second, there may be bugs or performance problems in the new system that were not discovered when it was tested.
-Such problems may lead to great losses for companies, since their ability to carry out
+Such problems may lead to great losses for companies, since their ability to carry out critical transactions such as sales and purchases may be severely affected.

-**24.4 Standardization 1051**

-critical transactions such as sales and purchases may be severely affected.
 In some extreme cases the new system has even been abandoned, and the legacy system reused, after an attempted switchover failed.

 An alternative approach, called the **chicken-little approach**, incrementally replaces the functionality of the legacy system.
 For example, the new user inter- faces may be used with the old system in the back end, or vice versa.
 Another option is to use the new system only for some functionality that can be decou- pled from the legacy system.
 In either case, the legacy and new systems coexist for some time.
 There is therefore a need for developing and using wrappers on the legacy system to provide required functionality to interoperate with the new system.
 This approach therefore has a higher development cost associated with it.

-**24.4 Standardization**
+## 24.4 Standardization

 **Standards** define the interface of a software system; for example, standards define the syntax and semantics of a programming language, or the functions in an application-program interface, or even a data model (such as the object-oriented database standards).
 Today, database systems are complex, and are often made up of multiple independently created parts that need to interact.
 For example, client programs may be created independently of back-end systems, but the two must be able to interact with each other.
 A company that has multiple heterogeneous database systems may need to exchange data between the databases.
 Given such a scenario, standards play an important role.

 **Formal standards** are those developed by a standards organization or by in- dustry groups, through a public process.
 Dominant products sometimes become **de facto standards**, in that they become generally accepted as standards with- out any formal process of recognition.
 Some formal standards, like many aspects of the SQL-92 and SQL:1999 standards, are **anticipatory standards** that lead the marketplace; they define features that vendors then implement in products.
 In other cases, the standards, or parts of the standards, are **reactionary standards**, in that they attempt to standardize features that some vendors have already imple- mented, and that may even have become de facto standards.
 SQL-89 was in many ways reactionary, since it standardized features, such as integrity checking, that were already present in the IBM SAA SQL standard and in other databases.

 Formal standards committees are typically composed of representatives of the vendors and of members from user groups and standards organizations such as the International Organization for Standardization (ISO) or the American National Standards Institute (ANSI), or professional bodies, such as the Institute of Electrical and Electronics Engineers (IEEE).
 Formal standards committees meet periodically, and members present proposals for features to be added to or modified in the standard.
 After a (usually extended) period of discussion, modifications to the proposal, and public review, members vote on whether to accept or reject a feature.
 Some time after a standard has been defined and implemented, its shortcomings become clear and new requirements become apparent.
-The process of updating

-**1052 Chapter 24 Advanced Application Development**

-the standard then begins, and a new version of the standard is usually released after a few years.
+The process of updating the standard then begins, and a new version of the standard is usually released after a few years.
 This cycle usually repeats every few years, until eventually (perhaps many years later) the standard becomes technologically irrelevant, or loses its user base.

 The DBTG CODASYL standard for network databases, formulated by the Data- base Task Group, was one of the early formal standards for databases.
 IBM database products formerly established de facto standards, since IBM commanded much of the database market.
 With the growth of relational databases came a num- ber of new entrants in the database business; hence, the need for formal standards arose.
 In recent years, Microsoft has created a number of specifications that also have become de facto standards.
 A notable example is ODBC, which is now used in non-Microsoft environments.
 JDBC, whose specification was created by Sun Microsystems, is another widely used de facto standard.

 This section gives a very high-level overview of different standards, concen- trating on the goals of the standard.
 The bibliographical notes at the end of the chapter provide references to detailed descriptions of the standards mentioned in this section.

-**24.4.1 SQL Standards**
+### 24.4.1 SQL Standards

 Since SQL is the most widely used query language, much work has been done on standardizing it.
 ANSI and ISO, with the various database vendors, have played a leading role in this work.
 The SQL-86 standard was the initial version.
 The IBM Systems Application Architecture (SAA) standard for SQL was released in 1987.
 As people identified the need for more features, updated versions of the formal SQL standard were developed, called SQL-89 and SQL-92.